fangInFBI/SiaDFP/README.md

 # SiaDFP
 This is the code for the "SiaDFP: A Disk Failure Prediction Framework Based on Siamese Neural Network in Large-Scale Data Center" and baselines.

-The baseline of traditional mechina learning methods are implement based on the https://github.com/SidiLu001/disk_failure_prediction
+The baselines of traditional machine learning methods are based on the https://github.com/SidiLu001/disk_failure_prediction

 Pre-request